 - October 2019: Provost launches the 2020 IHP process, directing deans to work with their faculty to develop hiring proposals for the 2020-21 search year.

 - October 2019-February 2020: Deans work with faculty to identify needs and generate ideas for faculty searches.
 Questions about internal school or college IHP processes should be directed to the respective dean’s office.

 - November 15: Provost hosts town hall to answer campus community questions about the IHP process.

 - February 7, 2020: Deadline for deans to submit school and college-level proposals to the Office of the Provost.

 - February 2020: Provost reviews proposals and meets with deans individually.

-- March 2020: Provost drafts proposed plan, discusses with Deans Council and Provost’s Faculty Hiring Advisory Committee, reviews** proposed plan for potential diversity impacts, finalizes IHP.
+- (Currently Delayed: New Dates Pending): Provost drafts proposed plan, discusses with Deans Council and Provost’s Faculty Hiring Advisory Committee, reviews** proposed plan for potential diversity impacts, finalizes IHP.

 ** Diversity Portfolio Analysis of the draft IHP will be conducted by a subset of the Active Recruitment Team, including faculty representatives and representatives from the Office of the Provost and the Division of Equity and Inclusion.